social-media-ethics-automation/book/_build/reddit/_build/html/_sources/ch04_data/01_anatomy_of_post/02_basic_data_types.md

 ## Numbers
 Numbers are normally stored in two different ways:
 - Integer: whole numbers like 5, 37, -10, and 0
-- Floating point numbers: these can represent decimals like: 0.75, -1.333, and 3 x 10 ^ 8
+- Floating point numbers: these can represent decimals like: 0.75, -1.333, and 6.626 × 10 ^ −34 (see more about [the complications of floating point numbers in binary](https://jvns.ca/blog/2023/01/13/examples-of-floating-point-problems/) {cite:p}`evansExamplesFloatingPoint2023`)

 ```{figure} dog_tweet_with_numbers.png
 ---